RichardDooling/Entertainment_Law/First_Amendment-Violence/First_Amendment-Violence.md

 Suppose angry activists turn arsonists and adopt "Burning Down The House" as their anthem?
-When fellow activists hear the song at a rally, it inspires them to take hurl flaming Malatov cocktails at the governor's mansion.
+When fellow activists hear the song at a rally, it inspires them to hurl flaming Malatov cocktails at the governor's mansion.
 Now every time the song gets played, young people take to the streets with incendiary devices.
+Liability for the artist or the publisher?
+How about for the activists who play the song, knowing the likely effect it will have?

 What about violent movies?
 Fourteen different murderers have said that Oliver Stone’s *Natural Born Killers*